Czechia

 How can I stay safe on my journey to Ukraine?

-To report a suspected case of human trafficking in the Czech Republic, contact the Czech Police at 158.
-You can also contact La Strada SOS Line at (+420) 222 71 71 71 or 800 077 777 (free of charge) or by e-mail: [email protected]
+If you think you (or someone you know) are victim of a criminal network, you can contact the Police at 158.
+You can also contact the NGO La Strada SOS Line at (+420) 222 71 71 71 or 800 077 777 (free of charge) or by e-mail: [email protected].
+You can find additional information here Looking for help – La Strada, Facebook –La Strada.

-You can find additional information here Looking for help – LaStrada, Facebook – LaStrada
+You can find additional information here Looking for help – LaStrada, Facebook – LaStrada.

 If you are already in Ukraine, call the National Hotline for Prevention of Human Trafficking at 0800505501/527.